defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/100-email-filtering-bypass.md

 ### Bypassing Email Filtering

-A lot of times emails will be quarentined based on content.
-We can trick them by injecting invisble characters and html elements into our messages.
+A lot of times emails will be quarantined based on content.
+We can trick them by injecting invisible characters and html elements into our messages.

 We can use a Zero Width Joiner [ref](https://emojipedia.org/zero-width-joiner/) to assist in this. simply pasting the character in the middle of problematic words should do the trick.